jncraton/operating-systems-cpsc4420/labs/shell/readme.md

 - System call 59 - `execve`
 - System call 60 - `exit`
 - System call 61 - `wait4`
+- System call 80 - `cd`

-It turns out that using just these six system calls, we can implement a basic shell.
+It turns out that using just these seven system calls, we can implement a basic shell.

 What is a shell?
 ----------------